Philadelphia Qui Tam & Whistleblower Defense Attorney

 IRS & Tax Fraud: A notorious offense that is highly prioritized by the IRS, tax fraud is an intentional attempt to avoid or cheat tax obligations.
 Examples include false exemptions or deductions, failing to pay taxes, forging or altering tax documents and failing to comply with tax laws.
 Tax fraud must been a certain monetary threshold to permit a whistleblower to share in recovery.

-Speak with Our Philadelphia Litigation Lawyers
+Speak with Our Philadelphia Litigation Lawyer

-If you are concerned about the repercussions of your whistleblower actions, we encourage you to discuss your case with our Philadelphia whistleblower attorneys.
+If you are concerned about the repercussions of your whistleblower actions, we encourage you to discuss your case with our Philadelphia whistleblower attorney.
 The government provides protections for whistleblowers because they want private citizens to come forward about fraudulent activity that costs the government and taxpayers’ money.
 As a whistleblower, you may be entitled to a financial award for your honesty and courage.

 Get started on your free consultation today.